yandex-cloud/docs/en/ydb/quickstart.md

       monitoring_config: {}
       ```

-      A DB with default parameters will be created.
-You can [change](operations/manage-database.md#change-db-params) its parameters later.
-For more information about DB parameters, see [{#T}](operations/manage-database.md#create-db).
+      A database with default parameters is created.
+You can [change](operations/manage-databases.md#update-db-serverless) its parameters later.
+For more information about DB parameters, see [{#T}](operations/manage-databases.md#create-db-serverless).
    1. Check the status of the created database:

       ```bash